protontypes/open-sustainable-technology/README.md

 - [KoaVTracker](https://gitlab.com/diw-evu/koavtracker) - Energy targets in the coalition agreement of the German government vs. where we stand today.
 - [isodata](https://github.com/kmax12/isodata) - Provides standardized API to access energy data from the major Independent System Operators in the United States.
 - [sup3r](https://github.com/NREL/sup3r) - The Super Resolution for Renewable Resource Data software uses generative adversarial networks to create synthetic high-resolution wind and solar spatiotemporal data from coarse low-resolution inputs.
+- [EnergyData.Info](https://energydata.info/) - An open data platform from the World Bank Group providing access to datasets and data analytics that are relevant to the energy sector.

 ## Consumption of Energy and Resources